Friday, December 1, 2017

 8:30-9:30am Meditation, music and conversation inside the Chapel

-In commemoration of World AIDS Day, the Rothko Chapel will hold a morning conversation and meditation offered in partnership with Montrose Center and Legacy Community Health.
-Join us in showing your support and solidarity with the millions of people living with and impacted by HIV/AIDS.
+In commemoration of World AIDS Day, the Rothko Chapel held a morning conversation and meditation offered in partnership with Montrose Center and Legacy Community Health.
+Attendees gathered to show support and solidarity with the millions of people living with and impacted by HIV/AIDS.

-Join us for a morning observation that will include live music, community conversation, and guided meditation.
-Venita Ray, policy manager at Legacy Health, will share some important facts on the current state of the HIV/AIDS pandemic and the citywide campaign she’s running to end HIV.
-A moment of silence, prayer and guided reflection will be led by Reverend Laura Mayo, Senior Minister of Covenant Church, and music will be performed throughout the experience by Michele Thibeaux (vocals), Denis Cisneros (guitar), and Jason Mitchell (cajón).
+The morning observation included live music, community conversation, and guided meditation.
+Venita Ray, policy manager at Legacy Health, shared some important facts on the current state of the HIV/AIDS pandemic and the citywide campaign she’s running to end HIV.
+A moment of silence, prayer and guided reflection was led by Reverend Laura Mayo, Senior Minister of Covenant Church, and music was performed throughout the experience by Michele Thibeaux (vocals), Denis Cisneros (guitar), and Jason Mitchell (cajón).

 Established by the World Health Organization in 1988 as the first ever global health day, World AIDS Day takes place on the 1st day of December each year.
 It is an occasion to reflect on the more than 35 million people who have died from HIV/AIDS since the virus was first identified in 1984, and a time to consider how to better care for the 36.7 million people living with HIV/AIDS, and their families, friends and loved ones who have been deeply impacted.
 World AIDS Day is important because it reminds the public and government that HIV has not gone away – there is still a vital need to raise money, increase awareness, fight prejudice and improve education.